-This easy, one-dish meatloaf recipe combines meatloaf, potatoes, and vegetables in a family pleasing meal that can be customized to suit everyone’s individual tastes.
+This easy, one-dish meatloaf recipe combines meatloaf, potatoes, and vegetables in a family-friendly meal that can be customized to suit everyone's individual tastes.

 Simple, one-dish meals that cover all of the nutritional bases are pretty much a mom's favorite thing EVER, right?
 I'm always looking for dinner ideas and recipes that will reduce the number of dishes I need to use, and the number of steps I need to take.
 The catch is, I also want to serve meals that are well-rounded, nourishing, and really tasty.
 It's kind of a tall order.

 Ever since the girls have gone back to school, we've been super busy with after-school activities, weekend events, and daily life.
 Inevitably, our dinner routine has suffered a little.
 The other day, my daughter mentioned that it had been a really long time since I made her favorite meatloaf recipe with crackers for dinner, and she was right.
 Even though it's something we all love, it's typically not something I make on a weeknight.
 When you've got to mix and bake the meatloaf, separately cook potatoes, and then separately cook vegetables and/or make a salad, it becomes a lot of work.

 So, I decided to get creative.
 I saw someone making shepherd's pie on TV, and I wondered if I could create a similar one-dish meal using meatloaf.
 It turns out, I could!
 In this recipe, the meatloaf and potatoes are baked together, and the veggies are cooked in 60 seconds in the microwave; so dinner comes together easily AND all at once.

 Another factor that comes into play when I'm developing family-friendly recipes is trying to find something that's customizable.
 My daughters are actually pretty good vegetable eaters, but getting them to agree on which vegetables they like is a challenge.
 What one loves, the other hates, and vice versa.